costineesti/about-me/content/index.md

 >[!summary] Most of my time goes into...
 > - [[seaclear|SeaClear]] -- I'm currently working on autonomous and real-time ground truth validation of 3D pose estimation.
 > - [[twente|University of Twente]] -- I'm currently undertaking a 2-year Master's in Robotics.
 I aim to specialize in Computer Vision as a whole with focus on perception algorithms combined with AI and ML.
 > - Technical University of Cluj-Napoca -- I'm in the last year of a 2-year Master's in Cyber Physical Systems.
-My thesis will be based on my work inside SeaClear since I am part of it through TUCN (benefitting from a scholarship).
+My thesis will be based on my work inside SeaClear since I am part of it through TUCN.
+> - Update: I'm starting to enjoy the Generative AI field a lot.
+Could very well be the field I will decide to specialize myself in.

 ### What I've worked on in the past